metinogurlu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29: August 18, 2020

+**Today's Progress**: Worked more with components in #react and #figma today.
+I used CSS Modules with SCSS, SVG icons and CSS Grid.

 ### Day 27, 28: August 16-17, 2020

 **Today's Progress**: Learned lots of things about #figma and designed some components of my weather app